wishingbox111/projectfolder-Enchen/README.md

 *To turn an existing directory into a git repository*
  - `$ git init`

+*Edit a file in VScode (after downloading VScode and configure it as default when downloading Git)
+- `code .` you are already in the folder, it'll open up the files in the folder to VScode

 *To download the files from Github repo*
 - `git clone` is used for just downloading exactly what is currently on the remote repository and saving it in your machine's folder where that project is placed.
 (Only one time)